quasarframework/quasar-testing/packages/unit-jest/README.md

 If you choose to proceed on this path, then:

 - Uninstall Jest global types running `yarn remove @types/jest`
 - Remove `jest` value from `compilerOptions.types` property into `tsconfig.json`.
-If only `quasar` remains in that array, remove `compilerOptions.type` altogether, as it's already provided by `@quasar/app/tsconfig-preset`
+If only `quasar` remains in that array, remove `compilerOptions.types` altogether, as it's already provided by `@quasar/app/tsconfig-preset`
 - Update all your test files to import all globals you need from `@jest/globals` package, eg. `import { describe, expect, jest, it, test } from "@jest/globals"`
 - Check out [Vue Test Utils 2.0 migration guide](https://next.vue-test-utils.vuejs.org/migration/)